Bermuda Cruise Port Guide, Things to Do, Shore Excursions

 3. St. George’s Town

-To get to St. George’s town from Royal Naval Dockyard, you can take the Orange line ferry that will take you directly to St George’s market wharf, located only a few minutes’ walk from Kings Square.
-You can also take Bus Routes 1, 3, 10, and 11 from Hamilton central bus station to St. George’s, and the ride takes approximately 1 hour.
-A taxi ride will take approximately 45 minutes and cost between $70 to $90 dollars.
+To get to St. George’s town from the Royal Naval Dockyard, you can take the Orange Line ferry that will take you directly to St George’s Market Wharf, located only a few minutes’ walk from Kings Square.
+You can also take Bus Routes 1, 3, 10, and 11 from Hamilton Central Bus Station to St. George’s, and the ride takes approximately 1 hour.

 Check out St George’s Town tours and activities